pachyderm/docs-content/latest/set-up/local-deploy/minikube.md

 ## 6. Connect to Cluster

-1. Run `minikube tunnel` to start your cluster.
+1. Run `minikube tunnel` to start a tunnel.
 2. In a separate terminal, get the external IP address of the `pachyderm-proxy` service:
    ```s
    kubectl get all